scopB/CarParkPJ/README.md

 ## Contributors

-This project is part of the course Practicum 01204223 in Computer Engineering Faculty of Engineering kasetsart University
+This project is part of the course Practicum 01204223 in Computer Engineering Faculty of Engineering Kasetsart University

 -Project Link: <https://github.com/scopB/CarParkPJ>
 -Present Link: <https://youtu.be/qMmpcOmm_og>